SiliconLabs/gecko_sdk/app/wisun/documentation/example/wisun_soc_meter/readme.md

 ## Send Sensor Data to a Collector

 The three Wi-SUN devices (Border Router, Meter, Collector) are now part of the same Wi-SUN network.
 See the *Wi-SUN - SoC Collector* readme to configure the Collector.

-The Meter sends its schedule time of sending also.
+The connection between a Meter and the Collector starts with a registration request from the Collector.

+    [Registration request from fd2a:6e01:9bfc:990c:20d:6fff:fe20:bd45]

+After receiving a registration request, the Meter device sends groups of measurement data to the Collector periodically.
+When the Meter sends sensor data to the Collector, a message is output in the console, as follows.

+    [fd2a:6e01:9bfc:990c:20d:6fff:fe20:bd45: Measurement packet has been sent (80 bytes)]

+The time between the cycles can be configured in FFN mode.
 In LFN device mode, the schedule time is different based on the selected LFN profile.
-When the Meter sends sensor data to the Collector, a message is output in the console, as follows.
+Measurement and sending schedule can be further customized with callback functions.

+The Collector can stop monitoring a Meter with a remove request.

+    [Remove request from fd2a:6e01:9bfc:990c:20d:6fff:fe20:bd45]
-    [fd2a:6e01:9bfc:990c:20d:6fff:fe20:bd45: Measurement packet has been sent (16 bytes)]
+    [Collector has been removed: fd2a:6e01:9bfc:990c:20d:6fff:fe20:bd45]

-A UDP packet containing the sensor data is sent to the Collector and is output in the Collector console on reception.
+Meter devices can respond to async requests.

+    [Async request from fd2a:6e01:9bfc:990c:20d:6fff:fe20:bd45]

 ## Troubleshooting